 There is also a SIPP lifetime allowance of £1,073,100 If you exceed this limit, you may be subject to a tax charge.

 Accessing your money in a SIPP or ISA

 SIPPs are designed to be a long-term investment, and you will not be able to access your pension pot before the age of 55 (57 from 2028).
 This is something you should be aware of before you decide to invest in a SIPP.

 ISAs allow you to access your money instantly, except in the case of lifetime ISAs.
 If you are under 60 and withdraw money from a lifetime ISA, unless it is to buy a first home or you are terminally ill with less than 12 months to live, then you may be subject to a charge of 25%.

 How to decide what assets to put in ISAs and SIPPs

-Both ISAs and SIPPs give you access to a wide range of investment options, including stocks, trusts and ETFs.
+Both ISAs and SIPPs give you access to a wide range of investment options, including shares, trusts and ETFs.
 Your investment choices will be driven by factors including your age, risk appetite and financial goals.
 We offer a range of fund recommendations and ready-made portfolio suggestions, including Quick Start Funds and the ii Super 60.
 You can also view the most popular investments held by our ISA and SIPP customers, including a breakdown of investment types.